Salad and Go: History

 In March 2022, industry veteran Charlie Morrison joined Salad and Go as Chief Executive Officer (CEO).
-Since Morrison joined, the brand has expanded rapidly into major markets including the Dallas-Fort Worth Metroplex (DFW), Houston, Las Vegas and Oklahoma City while continuing to open locations in its home state of Arizona.
-Salad and Go is on track to have a total of 135 stores open by the end of 2023.
+Since Morrison joined, the brand has expanded rapidly into major markets including the Dallas–Fort Worth metroplex, Houston, Las Vegas and Oklahoma City while continuing to open locations in its home state of Arizona.
+Salad and Go was on track to have a total of 135 stores open by the end of 2023.
 In January 2024, CEO Charlie Morrison said it was on pace to continue to open up a restaurant a week and described his plans for thousands of locations.